 This course introduces students to human services management.
 Students gain a basic understanding of organizational management perspectives by exploring issues of staff supervision and oversight as well as administrative planning in a human services organization.

 This course examines current research related to human services and provides students with the opportunity to evaluate theoretical subjects in the field from both a consumer and a creator perspective.

-HSM475: In this preparatory course for the capstone project, students conduct a practicum in a human services setting.
+In this preparatory course for the capstone project, students conduct a practicum in a human services setting.
 The primary purpose of the practicum is to gain practical experience in a human services organization and to apply the knowledge and skills developed throughout the program.
 This course requires practical experience in a human services setting.
 Students will be required to pass a criminal background check including fingerprinting prior to taking this course.
 See HSM480 for further course and project description.
-Please Note: This course is not currently available to students who reside in Delaware, Georgia, Kentucky, Louisiana, Massachusetts, Missouri, New Hampshire, New Mexico, New York, Ohio, Texas, Washington, D.C., or West Virginia.
-Students in these locations must enroll in the seminar course (HSM476).
+This course may not be available in all states, see the State Specific Authorization Policy under Admis-sions Policies.
+Prerequisite: Successful completion of all core and specialization coursework except HSM480.

 This capstone project provides students with the opportunity to perform a concentrated study of a human service organization.
 Students will demonstrate what they have learned throughout the human services program and apply it by developing a plan to deal with a variety of human services problems.

 * Students will enroll in either HSM475 or HSM476.
 They do not take both courses.
 Students may select the Practicum course (HSM475) or enroll in the Seminar course (HSM476) to fulfill this degree requirement.
 Students will be required to pass a criminal background check including fingerprinting prior to taking the HSM475 Practicum course.
 Students residing in locations where practica are not available must enroll in the Seminar course (HSM476).
 See the State Specific Authorization Policy under Admissions Policies.